-Fifteen of the most beautiful churches in Milano are now accessible to all visitors through the use of multisensory and multimedia panels that have been installed to aid the visually impaired, the blind and persons with slight visual impairment.
+Fifteen of the most beautiful churches in Milano are now accessible to all visitors through the use of multisensory and multimedia panels that have been installed to aid visually impaired visitors.

 Each panel provides:

-- An embossed map is positioned in the central part of the panel with a numerical display of the individual zones indicated in a key which enables orientation inside the building
+- An embossed map in the central part, with a numerical display of the individual zones indicated in a key which enables orientation inside the building

-- Representation of the façade that integrates visual and tactile content
+- Representation of the façade that integrating visual and tactile content

-- QR Code: framing the code with your smartphone, you can access the contents available in various ways: audio for the visually impaired, video with subtitles and translation of texts in Lis (Italian Sign Language) for the deaf, followed by a brief introduction to the history of the church and a description of the structure, some significant works and the church façade
+- QR Code: framing the code with your smartphone, you can access the available contents in various ways: audio for the visually impaired, video with subtitles and translation in Lis (Italian Sign Language) for the hearing impaired, followed by a brief introduction to the history of the church and a description of the building, of significant works within, and of the church façade

-The route chosen for the project, developed by Tactile Vision Onlus and sponsored Italian Union of the Blind in collaboration with the municipality, comprises the following churches:
+The itinerary chosen for the project, developed by Tactile Vision Onlus and sponsored by the Italian Union of the Blind in collaboration with the City Hall, comprises the following churches: